yuygfgg/Vapoursynth-llvmexpr/README.md

 A [VapourSynth](https://www.vapoursynth.com/) filter for evaluating complex, per-pixel mathematical or logical expressions.
 It utilizes an LLVM-based JIT (Just-In-Time) compiler to translate expressions into native code for better performance.

 `llvmexpr.Expr` is fully compatible with the syntax of `akarin.Expr`, with additional extensions.
-While being slower, `llvmexpr` is Turing-complete and might be used in more scenarios.
+While being a bit slower (llvmexpr with LLVM21 is ~15% slower than akarin with LLVM15), `llvmexpr` is Turing-complete and might be used in more scenarios.

 ## Core Components